-Yet, even though Turkey's weaknesses are idiosyncratic and well-known, many policy-makers and financial market practitioners asked, 'Who's next?'
-A global emerging markets sell-off ensued.
-It hit the most vulnerable, such as Argentina, which initially raised interest rates by five percentage points, and then just saw a massive sell-off and raised rates anew amid heightened financing difficulties.
-But even a far more sound economy such as Indonesia was hit, which raised rates by 50 basis points.
-Others throughout the world, including Asian emerging markets beyond Indonesia with good fundamentals, also experienced waves of selling pressures.
+Yet, even though Turkey’s weaknesses are idiosyncratic and well-known, many policy-makers and financial market practitioners asked, ‘Who’s next?’
+A global emerging markets sell-off ensued, hitting the most vulnerable, such as Argentina, which raised interest rates by five percentage points, but also even a far more sound economy such as Indonesia, which raised rates by 50 basis points.

 While many argued that normalisation by the Federal Reserve provides incentives to reduce emerging market exposure, US monetary normalisation has long been underway and the Fed has clearly communicated its expected rate path to markets.
 I do not think the Fed should be blown off course from its policy of gradual tightening.